Employees want more L&D (eg. masterclasses and lunch and learns) and expect bosses to pay for them

 - 67% of employees expected their employers to pay for their upskilling activities.

 - Only 25% had participated in formal training in the past year,

 - 39% were keen for more.

 While many executives seek out traditional degrees such as Bachelors in Business Management, others are looking for shorter online business courses, such as virtual masterclasses and seminars.

 Managers stand to get so much upside from supporting and providing professional development, it's something of a no-brainer to provide it to teams, even those working remotely.

-McKinsey's infographic below predicts the skills and traits needed towards 2030 - many requiring professional development investment.
+McKinsey's infographic below predicts future skills and traits needed - many requiring professional development investment.

 Over the next decade, companies will need to:

 - Provide training and raise skills levels of employees